jellyfin/jellyfin-mpv-shim/README.md

  - `raise_mpv` - Windows only.
 Disable this if you are fine with MPV sometimes appearing behind other windows when playing.
  - `health_check_interval` - The number of seconds between each client health check.
 Null disables it.
 Default: `300`

+### Skip Intro Support

+This functionality is considered experimental and requires the third-party [SkipIntro server plugin](https://github.com/ConfusedPolarBear/intro-skipper).
+It works the same ways as it did on MPV Shim for Plex.

+ - `skip_intro_always` - Always skip intros, without asking.
+Default: `false`
+ - `skip_intro_prompt` - Prompt to skip intro via seeking.
+Default: `false`

 ### MPV Configuration

 You can configure mpv directly using the `mpv.conf` and `input.conf` files.
 (It is in the same folder as `conf.json`.)